 Starting a business

-The Registrar of Companies is responsible for business registration in Kenya.
-He/she issues certificates of compliance for foreign companies, certificates of incorporation for local companies and certificates of registration for sole proprietorships.
-Firms must then obtain registration with National Social Security Fund (NSSF) , National Hospital Insurance Fund (NHIF) , Kenya Revenue Authority (KRA) and Business permit from the County Government depending on the type of business activity.
+The Registrar of Companies is responsible for business registrations in Kenya.
+He/she issues certificates of compliance for foreign companies, certificates of incorporation for local companies and certificates of registration for sole proprietorships and partnerships.
+Firms must then obtain registration with National Social Security Fund (NSSF), National Hospital Insurance Fund (NHIF) and the Kenya Revenue Authority (KRA) .
+A business permit should also be obtained from the County Government depending on the business type.

-Click on the links below to see all the steps to start a business lawfully in Kenya including where to go, forms to download, what to bring, costs, time frame and legal justification.
+Click on the links below to see all the steps to start a business in Kenya including where to go, forms to download, what to bring, costs, time frames and legal justifications.